o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 Now, there are several approach that can be taken in terms of a concrete circuit design, and deciding on the approach is part of the implementation effort itself since it is (arguably) too complicated for the RFC.
 The approaches are as follows:
-1. Making the circuit wide enough to fit the whole inner-MSM algorithm in one circuit.
+1. Making the circuit wide enough to fit the whole sub-MSM algorithm in one circuit.
-1. Splitting the inner-MSM algorithm into sub-algorithms.
+1. Splitting the sub-MSM algorithm into sub-algorithms.

 Let us elaborate on the two approaches.
 For simplicity, let us first consider the case of $n=2^{15}$.

-Starting with the first one --- it is possible to fit the whole inner-MSM algorithm into one circuit, assuming that each row will contain multiple FF EC additions.
+Starting with the first one --- it is possible to fit the whole sub-MSM algorithm into one circuit, assuming that each row will contain multiple FF EC additions.
 For example, given $n = 2^{15}$ and the same number of rows, we will need to fit about $3n$ additions into the circuit.
-Assuming that we fit $3$ additions per row, the whole inner MSM product will most likely fit --- the concerns related to the "tightness" of the fit (that is, maybe we will need an extra addition for aggregation, or we will need to have 3 or 4 rows for ZK) we will discuss later separately.
+Assuming that we fit $3$ additions per row, the whole sub-MSM product will most likely fit --- the concerns related to the "tightness" of the fit (that is, maybe we will need an extra addition for aggregation, or we will need to have 3 or 4 rows for ZK) we will discuss later separately.
 - The advantage of the first approach is that each circuit is exactly the same.
 Note that it seems to be a matter of convenience and not theoretical limitation --- as far as the current implementation goes, it does not seem problematic though to have different circuits in different iterations of the folding algorithm.
 - The disadvantage of this approach is that longer rows mean bigger IVC circuit, plus bigger end verification --- in the very end after the whole folded scheme is proven secure, the resulting proof will still have as much columns as our circuits.
 So using less columns results in a smaller final proof.

-The second approach suggests to instead split the inner-MSM algorithm into several sections to then prove them progressively in the right order.
+The second approach suggests to instead split the sub-MSM algorithm into several sections to then prove them progressively in the right order.
 For example, one can imagine one chunk proving just the initial sub-MSM bucket initialisation, the next chunk doing half of the main loop, and another chunk the other half of that loop.
 - Certain things are more unclear about this approach:
     - Is it unproblematic that we have to enforce the right order of the chunks?
 The soundness of the approach relies heavily on the impossibility to swap these chunks around.
     - Lack of circuit space concerns still apply.

-Regarding the concerns about potential lack of space in the circuit implementation --- there is reasonable hope that we will be able to fit any of the three sections of the inner MSM algorithm into exactly $2^{15}$ gates.
+Regarding the concerns about potential lack of space in the circuit implementation --- there is reasonable hope that we will be able to fit any of the three sections of the sub-MSM algorithm into exactly $2^{15}$ gates.

 We can adjust the additive lookup argument to externally (by modifying lookup boundary conditions) assert that the accumulated computation result (the discrepancy) is contained in the last constraint of the last folding iteration.
 We use the zero bucket for communicating the accumulator between fold iterations.
 - Our additive lookup constraint has a form of like $\frac{1}{r + v}$, and we can use an alternative accumulator boundary condition $\mathsf{acc}' = \mathsf{acc} +